paris-workshop/www/dates.md

 # Important Dates
 Please pay attention to the following dates:
-### Important Dates for PaRiS 2024

-* Submission deadline: 12th of May 2024
+ * Submission deadline: 1st of June 2025
-* Author notification: 19th of May 2024
+ * Author notification: 8th of June 2025
-* Workshop: 18th of July 2024
+ * Workshop: 6th of August 2025

 All deadlines are 11:59 pm, Anywhere on Earth (AoE).